VFSPhotoReady.com

 VFSPhotoReady.com: Detects mouth position using AWS Rekognition AI and shows the exact government portal error message before you pay.
 You will never submit an open-mouth photo again.

-Mistake #4 — Wearing Glasses
+Mistake #4 — Tinted Glasses or Glare on Lenses

 What happens